reapersy/adaptive-slot-centric/README.md

 <!-- DESCRIPTION -->
 ## Abstract
 This repository contains the source code for the experimental adaptation of a semi-supervised instance segmentation model, which seeks to improve its performance by adapting to out-of-distribution scenes.
 The model leverages slot-centric generative models in the process of adaptation.
-We provide detailed instructions on how to install and use the model, as well as cod
+We provide detailed instructions on how to install and use the model, as well as code for conducting 2D RGB experiments.

+## Code
+### Installation
+We use Pytorch 2.